victoriaogomes/HistoQuiz/README.md

 - [x] Review the contents about histology covered in the game
 - [x] Keep track of your performance in the game
 - [ ] Play the game with one pair of players against another

+## ⚔️Technologies

+The following technologies were using to develop histoquiz:

+- Kotlin
+- Typescript
+- Xml

 ## :computer:Development